operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 ### 2. Run as a Deployment inside the cluster

-By default, a new namespace is created with name `<project-name>-system`, ex. `nginx-operator-system`, and will be used for the deployment.
+By default, a new namespace is created with the name `<project-name>-system`, ex. `nginx-operator-system`, and will be used for the deployment.

 Run the following to deploy the operator.
 This will also install the RBAC manifests from `config/rbac`.